tomeshnet/documents/technical/20171216-ubiquiti_winter_test.md

 date: 2017-12-16
 ---
 # Ubiquity Winter Test
-The test was to place a short term perminent node link between two balconies through the cold winter season.
-Test the resiliance of the node in the winter, and gather data.
+The test was to place a short term permanent node link between two balconies through the cold winter season.
+Test the resilience of the node in the winter, and gather data.

 ## Deployment - 12/16/2017